Search This Blog

 Forces War Record - D H Campbell

-The Belfast Banking Company 'Roll of Honour' booklet records David's whereabouts as in 'France'.
+The Belfast Banking Company 'Roll of Honour' booklet records Campbell's whereabouts as in 'France'.

 Belfast Bank - 'Roll of Honour' booklet

-Following demobilisation, Daniel was awarded the British War Medal and the British Victory Medal.
+Following demobilisation, Campbell was awarded the British War Medal and the British Victory Medal.

 Medal Roll - D H Campbell